hscstudio/angular1-yii2/documentation/02-preparation.md

 ### Get AngularJs

-Download a library from [http://angularjs.org/](http://angularjs.org/), and extract it into `assets` directory like the
+Download a library from [http://angularjs.org/](http://angularjs.org/), and extract it into `assets` directory like the following:
-following:

 ```
 assets
-    twitter-bootstrap
+    bootstrap
     angular
         angular.js
         angular.min.js